Bill granting immunity to VMI sexual assault victims fails to advance

 If that was the case, a subcommittee member asked Helmer, why was the bill necessary?

 “We find ourselves in a position where VMI is telling us two different things.
-They’re saying, ‘Hey, this bill is not needed because the superintendent has the discretion...to grant immunity.’
-They say, ‘Hey, nobody’s coming forward that’s been punished for this,’” Helmer said.
-“So, either there is no problem in granting this bill...passing this bill will have no impact on good order and discipline at VMI and we will learn nothing more about sexual violence.
-Or, there’s a huge problem and...the impact of us granting discretion to the superintendent is such that victims are terrified to come forward.”
+They’re saying, ‘Hey, this bill is not needed because the superintendent has the discretion … to grant immunity.’
+They say, ‘Hey, nobody’s coming forward that’s been punished for this,’ ” Helmer said.
+“So, either there is no problem in granting this bill … passing this bill will have no impact on good order and discipline at VMI and we will learn nothing more about sexual violence.
+Or, there’s a huge problem and … the impact of us granting discretion to the superintendent is such that victims are terrified to come forward.”

 Read More: